MaoooMao/integrated-qgp-evaluation-artifact/README.md

-This repository provides the public data companion for the manuscript *Integrated QGP Protection for Heterogeneous Traffic over Quantum-Keyed Software Encryptor*.
+This repository provides the public data companion for the manuscript *Integrated QGP Protection for Heterogeneous Traffic over Quantum-Keyed Encryptioin*.
 It contains the experimental records used to evaluate heterogeneous protected traffic, fail-closed verification, performance and concurrency, key rotation, and KeyId traceability.